-Judge Judy, John Grisham, James Patterson, Samantha Power, Justice Stephen Breyer, Kareem Abdul-Jabbar, Henry Winkler, Gloria Allred, Marcia Clark, Robert Shapiro, Nelson DeMille, Scott Turow, David Baldacci, Leon Panetta, Preet Bharara, Vernon Jordan, Joe Lieberman, Chris Dodd, Trey Gowdy, Robert F. Kennedy, Jr., Bill Richardson, Judge Frank Caprio and countless more lawyers, judges, authors, sports figures, United States senators, governors, presidential cabinet members and people you may not know -- but who have incredibly unique stories to share.
+Judge Judy, John Grisham, James Patterson, Samantha Power, Justice Stephen Breyer, Kareem Abdul-Jabbar, Henry Winkler, Gloria Allred, Marcia Clark, Scott Turow, David Baldacci, Leon Panetta, Preet Bharara, Vernon Jordan, Joe Lieberman, Chris Dodd, Trey Gowdy, Robert F. Kennedy, Jr., Bill Richardson, Judge Frank Caprio and countless more lawyers, judges, authors, sports figures, United States senators, governors, presidential cabinet members and people you may not know -- but who have incredibly unique stories to share.

 Read The Interviews